 "How you make a difference to people - why shareholder value is a lousy motivator"

-Video of event for fund managers - many fund managers are typical of those in other industries.
-They lack passion for what they do because they don't understand the impact they have on other people's lives - in their case helping pensioners / savers
+Video of keynote for fund managers - many fund managers are typical of those in other industries.
+They lack passion for what they do because they don't understand the impact they have on other people's lives - in their case helping pensioners / savers.

 Management Gurus – high priests of confusion ?